DanyBoy1023/test-repo/README.md

-# test-repo
+# Introduction
-Test repo for C2C class

-This is an update of the README file
+This is a repository created by *Daniel*
+## Usage
+Run this command to execute the application:
+`python filename.py`